Sometimes it can be very heartening to look at daunting challenges from the past to remind us to be grateful for what we do have in the present.

 “This past fall the Beaver Valley and Pend d’Oreille Historical Society received a number of photographs showing construction work on the Fruitvale cut-off,” said Horsland, a long-standing society member.

-Dated April 15, 1940, the pictures show explosions with debris flying (see Page 7), while the other captures men, their equipment, and their wooden ladders leaning on the bluff.
+Dated April 15, 1940, the pictures show explosions with debris flying (scroll down), while the other captures men, their equipment, and their wooden ladders leaning on the bluff.

 Unfortunately none of the workers are named.